Sign in

 When is Rebar Necessary?

-Concrete surfaces that support large trucks, heavy machinery, or stead traffic need concrete rebar reinforcement, and any structural concrete, like walls in buildings, should definitely include rebar.
+Concrete surfaces that endure heavy loads, such as large trucks or constant traffic, should always incorporate rebar reinforcement, and any structural concrete elements, like walls in edifices, must also include rebar.

 Welded Wire Mesh in concrete